SegersIan/knowledge-base/coaching/index.md

 * Some of these questions could be effective for facilitation activities.
   * As facilitator you are also trying to be distant from the content and more focussed on guiding the thought process.

+## Examples

+* `What is your number one issue, and how would you fix it?
+And don’t make comments, just listen.`

 ## Resources

 * [Book: The coaching Habit](https://www.goodreads.com/book/show/29342515-the-coaching-habit)